How to sweeten tea without sugar

 Infused honey (like this vanilla infused honey) can spice up your teas and beverages.

-It has a yacon aftertaste that some people like less than that of maple syrup (tasting somewhere between maple syrup and molasses).
+Yacon syrup may have a yacon aftertaste that some people like less than that of maple syrup.

 Ideas to make your tea sweeter without using sugar